brashrebel/wp-activity/readme.txt

 You have to modify the `$no_admin_mess` var line 33 of wp-activity.php and set it to **true**.

 = I edited a post but wp-activity logged POST_ADD instead of POST_EDIT =
 That's because the post_add event for this post id was removed from the wp-activity database table.
-Wordpress doesn't have separate actions for adding or editing posts, so the plugin checks in it's table if there was a post creation with the same ID.
+Wordpress doesn't have separate actions for adding or editing posts, so the plugin checks in it own table if there was a post creation with the same ID.
 If found, the plugin logs a post edition.
 But as the plugin clears old logs (see "Rows limit in database" setting), the post creation event can be previously deleted when the post edition occurs.

 = I have a poor hosting, is your plugin a big fat resources consumer ? = I also have a poor hosting, so I try to keep my plugin as light as I can ; the admin scripts and css files are only loaded when needed.